BurlingtonCodeAcademy/yelpington/README.md

 **Given** You are in the top level of your project

-**Then** You have a `api` folder that contains JSON data.
+**Then** You have an `api` folder that contains JSON data.
 This data can take whatever shape you desire, but it needs to contain the following key-value pairs:

 * ID
 * Name